The Startup Accelerator FAQsAll your questions should be answered here.

 If you’re ever feeling really low, come talk to us and we can help you explore your options and refer you to medical professionals if needed.
 Your emotional and mental stability and wellbeing is our utmost priority – and it should be yours too.
 Sometimes this might mean taking a step backwards in order to regroup and proceed in due course from more solid foundations.

-Who is a suitable applicant for the Idea Accelerator?
+Who is a suitable applicant for The Startup Accelerator?

-Who is a suitable applicant for the Idea Accelerator?
+Who is a suitable applicant for The Startup Accelerator?

 The ideal applicant is someone who is prepared to test their startup ideas through doing, not through more researching, planning or talking.
 Ultimately, we are looking for people with an idea and a great attitude.
 Your background, experience, industry, etc don’t matter a jot.
 What matters is that you are up for this experience.
 We are looking for…